Entry to school (Foundation)

 Our School Meals are locally-sourced and provide good homemade, nutritionally balanced meals for our youngsters.
 The meals are excellent and our catering arrangements have received a 5 Star Hygiene Award.
 The cost of a school meal to Key Stage 2 children is of £2.00 per day.
 Bills are issued half termly to parents and can be paid either weekly or half termly by cash, cheque or our online payments system Parentpay.

-Key Stage 1 children are now eligible to receive a free school meal under the new government initiative of Universal Infant Free School Meals (UIFSM).
+Children in Reception, Year 1 and Year 2 are eligible to receive a free school meals under the new government initiative of Universal Infant Free School Meals (UIFSM).
 However, it is vital that parents who are eligible for Free School Meal benefits still apply for this support.
 The number of pupils receiving the free school meals benefit remains a major criteria in calculating the allocation of budgets and grants in school.

 Packed lunches may be brought from home and encouraged to follow the Healthy Packed Lunch guidelines.